Oldham

 The team

-The research team work flexibly across sites however Prof. Leon Feinstein, Dr Katharina Ereky-Stevens, Dr Perpetua Kirby, Dr Caitlin Shaughnessy, and Dr Nikki Luke are key members of the team working with Oldham.
-In the site, key team members include Paula Healey, Laurene Rafferty, Janette Olsen, Amaara Khan, and many more.
+The research team work flexibly across sites however Prof. Leon Feinstein, Dr Katharina Ereky-Stevens and Dr Caitlin Shaughnessy are key members of the team working with Oldham.
+In the site, key team members include Paula Healey, Laurence Rafferty, Janette Olsen, Amaara Khan, and many more.
 Engaged in the project from the Greater Manchester Combined Authority are Miriam Loxham and David Ottiwell.